Lani Misalucha

-Lani Bayot Misalucha (/tl/; born Lani Dimalanta Bayot (born August 3, 1969) is a Filipino singer.
-Known for her vocal range, powerful, emotive vocals and ability to sing opera arias, she has been referred to as "Asia's Nightingale".
-Her music has received recognition from a number of award-giving bodies such as Awit Awards, Aliw Awards, Box Office Entertainment Awards and PMPC Star Awards for Music.
-In 2021, she was named "People of the Year" by People Asia.
+Lani Bayot Misalucha (/tl/; born Lani Dimalanta Bayot, 3 August 1969) is a Filipina singer.
+She is known for her ability to sing opera arias, and was given the name "Asia's Nightingale" by MTV Southeast Asia.
+Her music has received recognition from a number of award-giving bodies such as Aliw Awards, Box Office Entertainment Awards, and PMPC Star Awards for Music.
+In 2019, she was included as one of the "People of the Year" by People Asia.
+2025 marked her 40th anniversary in the music industry.

-Misalucha began singing as a church choir member and eventually became a back-up vocalist of various bands.
-After several stints as a singer of commercial jingles and multiplex tapes, she released her 1997 debut album More Than I Should under Alpha Records.
+Misalucha began her singing career in a church choir and as a backing vocalist for various bands.
+After working on commercial jingles and multiplex tapes, she released her debut album, More Than I Should, in 1997 under Alpha Records.
 The following year, she competed at the 3rd Asia Song Festival and won Best Interpreter for the song "Handle with Care".
-The same year, she signed with Viva Records and released her sophomore album Tunay Na Mahal (1998).
-The following year, she won the top honor at the 1999 Metropop Song Festival and released her third studio album All Heart (2000).
+The same year, she signed with Viva Records and released her second album, Tunay Na Mahal (1998).
+In 1999, she won the top honor at the Metropop Song Festival.
+The next year, Misalucha released her third studio album, All Heart (2000).

-In 2001, she staged her first major solo concert Lani Misalucha: The Crossover Live Tour at the Araneta Coliseum, earning an Entertainer of the Year win at the 2002 Aliw Awards.
-She received further recognition after moving to Las Vegas in 2004 and embarked on a string of headlining concert residencies, becoming the first Asian artist to headline in a main showroom in the city.
-Her vocal performances have earned praises from musical artists such as Dionne Warwick, Joe Jackson, Gladys Night, James Ingram and Whitney Houston.
-Among her other PARI-certified releases include Lani Misalucha (2006), Reminisce (2008) & The Nightingale Returns (2014).
+In 2001, she staged her first major solo concert, "Lani Misalucha: The Crossover Live Tour" at the Araneta Coliseum, earning an "Entertainer of the Year" win at the 2002 Aliw Awards.
+She relocated to Las Vegas in 2004.
+She was the first Asian artist to headline in a main showroom in Las Vegas.
+Her vocal performances have earned praise from musical artists such as Dionne Warwick, Joe Jackson, Gladys Knight, James Ingram, and Whitney Houston.
+Among her other PARI-certified releases are Lani Misalucha (2006), Reminisce (2008), and The Nightingale Returns (2014).